Piscataway people: 17th century and English colonization

 At the age of 10, Mary Kittamaquund married the 38 year old English colonist Giles Brent, one of Margaret's brothers.
 After trying to claim Piscataway territory upon her father's death, the couple moved south across the Potomac to establish a trading post and live at Aquia Creek in present-day Stafford County, Virginia.
 They were said to have had three or four children together.
 Brent married again in 1654, so his child bride may have died young.

 Benefits to the Piscataway in having the English as allies and buffers were short-lived.
 The Maryland Colony was initially too weak to pose a significant threat.
 Once the English began to develop a stronger colony, they turned against the Piscataway.
 By 1668, the western shore Algonquian were confined to two reservations, one on the Wicomico River and the other on a portion of the Piscataway homeland.
 Refugees from dispossessed Algonquian nations merged with the Piscataway.

-Colonial authorities forced the Piscataway to permit the Susquehannock, an Iroquoian-speaking people, to settle in their territory after having been defeated in 1675 by the Iroquois Confederacy (Haudenosaunee), based in New York.
+Colonial authorities forced the Piscataway to permit the Susquehannock to settle in their territory after they were defeated in 1675 by the Haudenosaunee Confederacy.
 The traditional enemies eventually came to open conflict in present-day Maryland.
 With the tribes at war, the Maryland Colony expelled the Susquehannock after they had been attacked by the Piscataway.
 The Susquehannock suffered a devastating defeat.

-Making their way northward, the surviving Susquehannock joined forces with their former enemy, the Haudenosaunee, the five-nation Iroquois Confederacy.
-Together, the Iroquoian tribes returned repeatedly to attack the Piscataway.
+Making their way northward, the surviving Susquehannock joined forces with their former enemy, the Haudenosaunee.
+Together, they returned repeatedly to attack the Piscataway.
 The English provided little help to their Piscataway allies.
 Rather than raise a militia to aid them, the Maryland Colony continued to compete for control of Piscataway land.

 Piscataway fortunes declined as the English Maryland colony grew and prospered.
 They were especially adversely affected by epidemics of infectious disease, which decimated their population, as well as by intertribal and colonial warfare.
 After the English tried to remove tribes from their homelands in 1680, the Piscataway fled from encroaching English settlers to Zekiah Swamp in Charles County, Maryland.
-There they were attacked by the Iroquois but peace was negotiated.
+There they were attacked by the Haudenosaunee but peace was negotiated.

 In 1697, the Piscataway relocated across the Potomac and camped near what is now The Plains, Virginia, in Fauquier County.
 Virginia settlers were alarmed and tried to persuade the Piscataway to return to Maryland, though they refused.
 Finally in 1699, the Piscataway moved north to what is now called Heater's Island (formerly Conoy Island) in the Potomac near Point of Rocks, Maryland.
 They remained there until after 1722.